castorini/serverless-bert-reranking/README.md

 ##  Data Preparation

-Two datasets are used in this repo: MS MARCO passage and ASNQ.
+Two datasets are used in this repo: MS MARCO passage

 #### MS MARCO passage (https://github.com/microsoft/MSMARCO-Passage-Ranking)